bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 A sample order workflow might include:
 * Creating the order for either an existing customer or guest
-* Taking payment using either the Control Panel or third party payment solutions
+* Taking payment using either the Control Panel or third-party payment solutions
 * Creating a shipment for the order to generate an order confirmation email and mark it as shipped

 ### Prerequisites:

 **BigCommerce Store**

 An active BigCommerce store with a sellable [product](/api-reference/catalog/catalog-api/products/createproduct).